mp-se/fermentrack-docker/docs/source/index.rst

 Welcome to Fermentack-docker's documentation!
 =============================================

+*This documentation now reflects the v2.x version of the image.*

 This is a single docker image based on the project Fermentrack (https://github.com/thorrak/fermentrack).

 Fermentrack is a web interface for controlling and monitoring fermentation temperature and progress.
 It interfaces with